 I have had similar experiences, though on a much smaller scale.
 It is for this reason that I am so hesitant about asking people to donate to a cause.
 People give with such good intentions, and they sometimes give sacrificially, only to have what they have given wasted or brought to ruin.
 Like my friend, my heart has been broken.

 That is also why I needed to come myself to see the situation here, since contrary to my practice, I had already sent some money here without knowing for certain the true conditions.
-What pastor Joel had written to cause me to send some money sounded very grave, and by that time I had begun to have some confidence in what he was telling me.
+However, what pastor Joel had written to cause me to send some money sounded very grave, and by that time I had begun to have some confidence in what he was telling me.

 Nevertheless, I had not seen the condition in which they were living with my eyes and I had not actually met any of the people.
 For me to give, I need to know the people.
 I need to know their hearts.
 I do not have so much myself that I can give only to have my gifts wasted or squandered, or stolen.